haipome/bin/README.md

 ## Help
 To use those command, you need to config you shell

-if you use bash, config in this way
+if you use bash, config in this way:

     put this bin directory in you home directory
     $ mv bin ~
     add bin to PATH